zessu/Crypto-Beans/README.md

 <img src="src/assets/images/crypto beans.PNG" />

-# Crpyto Beans
+# Crypto Beans

-## Welcome to Crypto Beans, and Android, IOS, Web and Desktop application that will enable you to
+## Welcome to Crypto Beans, an Android, IOS, Web and Desktop application that will enable you to

 1. Set price alerts